tech-for-a-geener-hawaii/tech-for-a-greener-hawaii.github.io/index.md

 # Aloha Plants

+## Our Team
+Ethan Burks - Undergraduate student at the University of Hawaiʻi at Mānoa Austin Dang - Undergraduate student at the University of Hawaiʻi at Mānoa Brian Dang - Undergraduate student at the University of Hawaiʻi at Mānoa Justin Lisoway - Graduate student studying finance and computer science at the University of Hawaiʻi at Mānoa Joel Nicolow - Undergraduate student at the University of Hawaiʻi at Mānoa [https://jnicolow.github.io/](https://jnicolow.github.io/)

 ## Overview
 ### The Problem
 Due to Hawaiʻis geographical isolation Hawaiʻi is characterized by by high biodiversity with over 10,000 species found nowhere else on earth [2].
 Today, up to 95% of Hawaii’s dryland forest has been destroyed while only 40% of mesic forest remains [3].  segue